fabsoft-upd/SamplePlugin/README.md

-# FabSoft Universal Printer Driver - API Sample / Template
+# FabSoft Desktop Automation Driver - API Sample / Template
-The FabSoft Universal Printer Driver (UPD) allows plugins to control how documents are delivered.
+The FabSoft Desktop Automation Driver (DAD) allows plugins to control how documents are delivered.
 As there are various requirements for different destinations, this sample only provides a template and overview of the capabilities.
 For working samples that implement the API, see the "Working Samples" section below.

 **This sample provides templates for:**